One Day in Quebec City – Must-See Attractions for a Short Visit

 budget tip

-Free (Partial) Visit of Chateau Frontenac
+How to Visit Chateau Frontenac

 It is completely free to walk through the reception and hallway of Chateau Frontenac.
 In December, Chateau Frontenac hosts a Christmas tree decoration contest and you can vote for your favourite.
 (Credit: Quebec Wonders)